 Employment Law was a key feature of Labour’s manifesto, with their Plan to Make Work Pay promising sweeping reforms.

-Alongside the bill, Labour published it’s Next Steps to Make Work Pay plan, outlining the party’s long-term plans and methods of delivery.
+Shortly after being elected, the government published it's Next Steps to Make Work Pay plan, outlining the party’s long-term plans for making these changes.
 Including bills, reviews, consultations and codes of practice, it’s a lot to take in – especially for employers who have plenty of other work to get on with.

-To help employers understand what will (hopefully) happen and when, we have summarised the plans outlined in the Next Steps document.
-At the end of this article, you'll find links to our articles examining the impact of the changes.
+At the end of this article, you'll find a link to all of our articles examining the impact of the changes.

-The promised reforms that will be tackled by the bill include:
+The reforms that made it into the bill include

 Changes to Statutory Sick Pay.

-Extending the law around protected disclosures to specifically include protection for disclosures that sexual harassment has occurred or is likely to.
+Extending the law around protected disclosures to specifically include protection for disclosures that sexual harassment has occurred, is occurring or is likely to occur.

 Strengthening rights for pregnant workers and those returning from other types of family leave.